sfuhrm/saphir-hash/README.md

 The additions were written by:

-   Stephan Fuhrmann &lt;stephan at tynne.de&gt;
+   Stephan Fuhrmann &lt;s at sfuhrm.de&gt;

 ## List of changes